24.2: DNA Mutations, Damage, and Repair

 creativecommons.org/licenses/by/4.0/),

 UV light can cause molecular crosslinks to form between two pyrimidine residues, commonly two thymine residues, that are positioned consecutively within a strand of DNA, as shown in Figure \(\PageIndex{10}\).
 Two common UV products are cyclobutane pyrimidine dimers (CPDs) and 6–4 photoproducts.
 These premutagenic lesions alter the structure and possibly the base pairing.
 Up to 50–100 such reactions per second might occur in a skin cell during exposure to sunlight, but are usually corrected within seconds by photolyase reactivation or nucleotide excision repair.
-Uncorrected lesions can inhibit polymerases, cause misreading during transcription or replication, or lead to the arrest of replication.
+Uncorrected lesions can inhibit polymerases, cause misreading during transcription or replication, or lead to replication arrest.
 Pyrimidine dimers are the primary cause of melanomas in humans.

 DNA Strand Breaks